In This Article

 Eight Saints based their brand off of eight key ingredients they found people loved most in their skincare.
 On the label, this product boasts vitamin E and marula, jojoba, and grapeseed oils.
 Each of which is a fantastic ingredient.
 But read the ingredients a little closer, and you'll find pomegranate oil second on the list—a silent component of an amazing blend.

-We all need our antioxidants, and this mask is a great source for skin that might be dealing with some extra pollution.
+This mask is a great antioxidant-rich source for skin that might be dealing with some extra pollution.
 Put it on to relax and detoxify after a long day in the city.

 Murad doesn't mess around when it comes to their acne treatments, and this mask is proof of that.
-It's basically a deep cleaning for your face: the clay in the mask sucks out any impurities, and the pomegranate acts to rinse and prevent free radicals from attacking your skin.
+It's basically a deep cleaning for your face: the clay in the mask promises to suck out any impurities, and the pomegranate is meant to rinse and prevent free radicals from attacking your skin.
 Finish with a toner and moisturizer, and your skin is good to go.

 We're huge fans of overnight lip masks, in particular this one from Bite Beauty's Agave+ line.
 It's extremely nourishing thanks to its inclusion of agave nectar along with sunflower, safflower, and jojoba oils; and the sweet taste doesn't hurt at all either!
 Pomegranate is included so your lips can reap those antioxidant benefits while staying soft and healthy.